linuxfandudeguy/.sh-localhoster/README.md

 ---
 > [!NOTE]
-> this is used as an example repo which is open source free to use in GitHub repo examples
+> This is used as an example repo which is open source free to use in GitHub repo examples.